-Logging wget output to a file keeps transfer results available after terminal scrollback is gone.
-It is useful for scheduled downloads, background runs, and repeat checks against the same endpoint because the saved log survives after the shell exits.
+Logging wget output to a file leaves a transfer record after terminal scrollback is gone.
+It fits scheduled downloads, background runs, and repeat checks against the same endpoint because the saved log can be reviewed after the shell exits.

-GNU wget writes status messages to standard error by default. --output-file writes those messages to a fresh log file, while --append-output adds later runs to the same file without changing the payload filename chosen by -O or the remote name.
+GNU wget writes status messages to standard error by default. --output-file writes those messages to a fresh log file, while --append-output adds later runs to the same file or creates it if missing.
+Neither option changes the payload filename chosen by -O or by the remote server.

 Related: How to run wget downloads in the background